edgedelta/docs/docs/configuration/outputs-archives.md

 At a high level, there are 2 ways to manage **Outputs**:

   * If you need to create a new configuration, then you can use the visual editor to populate a YAML file, as well as make changes directly in the YAML file.
   * If you already have an existing configuration, then you can update the configuration in the YAML file.

-> **Note**
->
-> In the Edge Delta Admin portal, the term **output** is represented by the **Integrations** page.
-To create an output, access the **Integrations** page.
-After you create an output, you will be asked to add the output to an existing agent configuration.
-If you do not have an agent configuration, then you can create the configuration, and then return to the **Integrations** page to add the output to the configuration.

 ***